 Notes

-While a pork shoulder roast (also called a Boston butt, picnic roast, or butt roast) is ideal for this style of crockpot recipe, you may substitute a boneless pork loin for a leaner option.
+- While a pork shoulder roast (also called a Boston butt, picnic roast, or butt roast) is ideal for this style of crock pot recipe, I can substitute a boneless pork loin for a leaner option.

 Nutrition Information